 While some community colleges offer certificate programs for mortgage loan originators, there are no four-year degree programs currently offered for loan origination.

-Most loan officers with a bachelor’s degree studied accounting, finance, or business administration.
+Most loan officers with a bachelor’s degree studied accounting, finance or business administration.

 As previously mentioned, you are required to pass the National NMLS Mortgage License Exam.
-But there are a few other federal and state requirements that vary depending on where you will work.
+But there are a few other federal and state requirements that will vary depending on where you work.

 But it doesn’t stop there.
 The SAFE Act mandates that state-licensed mortgage loan originators complete eight hours of continuing education annually which must include: three hours of federal law and regulations and two hours of ethics, including instruction on fraud, consumer protection and fair lending.

 The answer is yes, you can make a lot of money as a loan officer.
 But, like all career paths, you have to put your nose to the grindstone.

 Loan officers are paid either “on the front” and/or “on the back.”

 If a loan officer makes money on the front, it means they get paid for fees associated with processing a mortgage, often categorized as settlement costs or processing fees.